daviddarkins-accenture/lotr/README.md

 > *"One Ring to Rule Them All, One POC to Bind Them"*

-A Python-based proof-of-concept that ingests Lord of the Rings character data from [The One API](https://the-one-api.dev) into Salesforce Data Cloud via the Ingestion API, complete with a Flask web UI featuring LOTR-themed messaging.
+A Python-based proof-of-concept that ingests Lord of the Rings character data from [The One API](https://the-one-api.dev) into Salesforce Data 360 via the Ingestion API, complete with a Flask web UI featuring LOTR-themed messaging.

 ![The One API Homepage](assets/lotrapihome.png)
 *The One API - Source of our Middle-earth data*